shikang/IRS-PM-2021-01-16-SIAS-GRP-Smart-Invigilator-Allocation-System/README.md

 # SIAS

-Refer to SIAS_Installation_Guide.pdf under /Miscellaneous/Documents folder for more details.
+Refer to SIAS_Installation_Guide.pdf for more details.

 ## Tested on